 Unito is what allows you to sync cards from board to board.
 You can sign up for a free two-week trial to test out how it works for you.

-3. Create your Trello to Trello sync
+3. Create your Trello to Trello workflow

 Field mappings, on the other hand, allow you to map the path of specific lists between boards (i.e. the “To-Do” list on the team board should land in the “Not done” list on your master board).
-For more on how to use filters and lists, visit the Unito guide.
+For more on how to use rules and lists, visit the Unito guide.

 4. Master your master board!